andylamb/home/_posts/2017-4-21-Hello-World.md

     <a href="https://plot.ly/~andylamb/71/?share_key=7EoAlr6Y2XzFHnG8NbmmpE" target="_blank" title="Heights" style="display: block; text-align: center;"><img src="https://plot.ly/~andylamb/71.png?share_key=7EoAlr6Y2XzFHnG8NbmmpE" alt="Heights" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>
     <script data-plotly="andylamb:71" sharekey-plotly="7EoAlr6Y2XzFHnG8NbmmpE" src="https://plot.ly/embed.js" async></script>
 </div>

+There's a lot going on here!
+Let's step through the box-and-whisker plot to make sure we're on the same page.
+If you mouse over one of the groups the plot should display a bunch of numbers.
+The top and bottom ones point to the maximum and minimum points in the dataset.
+So for "All Climbers" this would be 235 and 120.
+Next, we have numbers for the whiskers, 197 and 157 in this example.
+Remember that the placement of the whiskers are based on the interquartile range, and the important part is that any points outside the whiskers are considered outliers.
+On this plot those points are displayed as dots.
+The top and bottom of the box are the 75th and 25th percentiles, respectively, which are 182 and 172.
+Finally, the solid line inside the box is the median (178) and the dashed line is the mean (176.4).

+Ok, so what can we say about the data?
+First, there do seem to be a lot of outliers.
+This is tricky, because these are likely "measurement errors", i.e. accounts that lie about their heights.
+We'll need to remember this in our analysis, so it's nice that the plot gives us a heads up.
+What about the medians?
+Mousing over the plots, we can see that the values are 178 for "All Climbers" and "8b Climbers" and 177 for "8a Climbers" - so it looks like all the groups are roughly the same.
+For the means, the values are 176.4, 176.0, and 176.9, so all the groups are within a centimeter of each other.
+Similarly, the 25th and 75th percentiles are all within a centimeter or two of each other.

+Going off the plots and summary stat

 **TODO: Figure out how to make the tables more stylish.**